DIYOceanography/DIYOceanography_BZH/docs/index.rst

 DIY Oceanography BZH
 ====================

-**DIY Oceanography BZH** gathers resources *...to complete...*, see more :doc:`the more detailed description of our motivation and objectives <why-DIY-Oceanography-BZH>`.
+**DIY Oceanography BZH** gathers useful resources for the development of open Do-It-Yourself oceanographic instrumentation, see more :doc:`the more detailed description of our motivation and objectives <why-DIY-Oceanography-BZH>`.

+We are very much open to feedbacks and contributions, please refer to :doc:`associated guides <contributor_guide>`.

 ..
 General
 .. --------